7uv4n/verify_online_websites_in_csv/README.md

 The python script to do this is as follows.

-This python script automates the work to check whether the websites present in a CSV file are online , by sending a request with timeout for 2 seconds.
+This python script automates the work to check whether the websites present in a CSV file are online, by sending a request with timeout for 2 seconds.

 The new set of websites will be saved into file1.csv